Keyboard shortcuts

 The contract applies to the following aspects of the system.

-Effect handlers and protocols operate within the 8-layer architecture described in Aura System Architecture.
+Effect handlers and protocols operate within the 8-layer architecture described in System Architecture.
 Journals and reducers are covered by this contract.
 The journal specification appears in Authority and Identity and Journal.
 Aura Consensus is documented in Consensus.

 Relational contexts and rendezvous flows fall under this contract.
 Relational contexts are specified in Relational Contexts.
 Transport semantics appear in Transport and Information Flow.
 Rendezvous flows are detailed in Rendezvous Architecture.
 Shared notation appears in Theoretical Model.